Introducing Gene Retriever

-Introducing Gene Retriever, the first data mining solution to retrieve all genes associated with a list of articles
+An international collaboration produces the first data mining solution to retrieve all genes associated with a list of articles.

-The life sciences research community often asks: “What genes are referenced in the results of my PubMed search?”
-Gene Retriever, a collaboration between Acumenta Biotech and Sidra Medicine, answers this critical question by creating gene lists from the results of any PubMed search.
+Investigators seeking novel biomarkers and clues to disease mechanisms have asked countless times: “What genes are referenced in the results of my PubMed search?”
+Gene Retriever, a collaboration between Acumenta Biotech, the builder of Literature Lab™ and Sidra Medicine, answers this critical question by creating gene lists from the results of any PubMed search.

 Comprised of software written by the Advanced Application team in Sidra Medicine’s Biomedical Informatics department and the Literature Lab™ database and Gene Thesaurus™, Gene Retriever is an easy-to-use software application for Mac or Windows computers: